RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 }
 ```

-We can see that it uses the Sha512 with the password and then the salt which was hardcoded.
-I'm actually going to be using [hashcat](https://github.com/hashcat/hashcat) for this because it has a mode for sha512($pass.$salt).
+We can see that it uses the sha512 with the password and then the salt which was hardcoded.

+After seeing the format is formatted differently than normal sha512 due to the salt and hash, I'm actually going to be using [hashcat](https://github.com/hashcat/hashcat).
+This is because it has a mode for the formatting used [sha512($pass.$salt)](https://hashcat.net/wiki/doku.php?id=example_hashes).

 ```
 hashcat --force -m 1710 -a 0 hash.txt /usr/share/wordlists/rockyou.txt